Dext vs. QuickBooks: A CPA’s Take on How These Platforms Complement Each Other

 Scenario 4: Accounting Firm with Dozens or Hundreds of QBO Clients

+This is where the full stack really makes sense.
+Dext can standardize document intake across all clients, monitor file health, and identify cleanup work.
 The firm still closes the books in QBO, but Dext becomes the engine room for daily processing.

-Dext vs. QBO: The Bottom Line
+Dext & QBO: The Bottom Line

 In a nutshell, my answer here is: